kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 I then wondered how to reformulate the problem on hand to increase computational speed, an realized that the mapping between layers in the grid can be formulated using a special form of vector-matrix multiplication as shown in Equation \eqref{eq:sparseWeightMatrix}.
 From there, it didn't take long to come up with writing the whole thing using unfolding operations.

 This approach resulted in the following implementation consisting of two classes.
 The `NeuralGrid` and the `GridLayer` class.
 The `GridLayer` class creates the trainable parameters for each layer and defines the corresponding mapping between adjacent grid layers.
-In contrast to the naive approach above, in `GridLayer` we reformulate the inner for-loop by combining unfolding with an element-wise product that is followed by a sum along the resulting matrix's rows.
+In contrast to the naive approach above, in `GridLayer` we reformulate the inner for-loop by combining unfolding with an element-wise product followed by a sum along the resulting matrix's rows.

 ```python
 class GridLayer(nn.Module):